StemboltHQ/solidus-adyen/README.md

   + The value for `Shared Secret` is the value of text input labeled `HMAC Keys`

 To verify that your payment method is configured properly:
-+ Go to your Spree store's homepage
++ Go to your Solidus store's homepage
 + Add an item to cart
 + Click Check out
 + Enter an Address